oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()`.
 If
-the ``password``, ``newpassword``, or ``wallet_password`` parameters to those methods are a dictionary containing the key "type", then the registered user hook function will be invoked.
+the ``password``, ``newpassword``, or ``wallet_password`` parameters to those methods are a dictionary containing the key "type", then the registered user hook function for the specific type will be invoked.
 Your hook function is expected to accept the dictionary and return the actual password string.

-Below is an example of a hook function that handles passwords of type base64.
-Note this specific hook function is already included and registered in
+Below is an example of a hook function that handles passwords of type base64 stored in a dict like "dict(type='base64', value='dGlnZXI=')".
+Note this specific hook function is already included and registered in python-oracledb:
-python-oracledb:

 .. code-block:: python